-Destiny has pretty remarkable legs for a two-year old game.
+Destiny has pretty remarkable legs for a nearly three-year-old game.
 Players continue coming back to Bungie’s online loot-and-shooter thanks to continued updates adding new features and robust expansions like The Taken King and Rise of Iron.
 At this point, though, many fans are ready to move onto the next chapter in the series.
 At long last, Destiny 2 is almost here!
 The sequel will pick up where the original left off September 6, 2017, with a PC release coming shortly after on October 24.
 Since you’re probably every bit as excited as we are, here’s everything we know about Destiny 2.

-Start from scratch, pretty much
+We’re starting from scratch, pretty much

 “Sequels represent the start of a new adventure for every player, with new worlds to explore, new stories to tell, new powers to acquire, new loot to earn, and much more,” Bungie said.
 “This led us to a decision that would enable us to serve both the game and the player’s best interests: Destiny 1 power, possessions, and Eververse-related items and currency will not carry forward.
 They will, however, remain accessible to you in Destiny 1.”